|

 - Mantrap Root (tier eight)

-Rare Gems and Metals
+Rare Gems and Soft Metals

 - Rough Lapis, Copper Cluster (tier one)